What Does a Nutrition Coach Do?

 Nutrition Coaching Requires Thorough Training

 As the science behind nutrition becomes more accessible to the mainstream, many clients seek out nutrition coaches to teach them about making healthy choices in their day-to-day lives.
-While a nutrition coach doesn’t necessarily require a specific type of degree in the way that a Registered Dietitian does, they absolutely need the know-how to educate and empower their clients—which usually comes with thorough training.
+While a nutrition coach doesn’t necessarily require a specific type of degree like a Registered Dietitian does, they absolutely need the know-how to educate and empower their clients—which usually comes with thorough training.

-Explore how a degree or diploma in Holistic Nutrition and Wellness from an accredited institution like Auguste Escoffier School of Culinary Arts can help build specialized knowledge about health-supporting ingredients—equipping graduates with the skills and credibility they may need to thrive in the field.
+Explore how a degree or diploma in Holistic Nutrition and Wellness from an accredited institution like Escoffier can help build specialized knowledge about health-supporting ingredients—equipping graduates with the skills and credibility they may need to thrive in the field.*

 *Information may not reflect every student’s experience.
 Results and outcomes may be based on several factors, such as geographical region or previous experience.